 Brisbane skyline at night from Bowen Terrace

-I have provided recommendations for various locations, each with a few options.
-While I have personally visited only a handful of the accommodations on this list, I am familiar with the surrounding areas and have also gathered suggestions from family and friends who have travelled to Brisbane.
+While I haven’t stayed at every accommodation listed, I’m familiar with the surrounding areas and have gathered recommendations from family and friends who have travelled to Brisbane.

 Rooftop views from FV by Peppers